AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    In a Journey canvas visualization, select one or more arrows between 2 nodes where you want to create an audience, then right-click one of the selected arrows.

+   To select multiple nodes or arrows, hold Command (on Mac) or Ctrl (on Windows).

    >[!NOTE]
    >
    >Audiences cannot include calculated metrics or any metrics that are based on a [summary dataset](/help/data-views/summary-data.md).
 If you try to create an audience from any area of Journey canvas that contains a calculated metric or a metric that is based on a summary dataset, the calculated metric will not be included in the audience definition.